emmanuelgonz/starBlast/index.rst

 Setting Up Worker Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Copy and paste the following code to connect the Worker to the Master.
+Copy and paste the following code into your Worker instance to connect the Worker docker to the Master docker.
 The Worker knows where to find the master by the environmental variable PROJECT_NAME set as above.

 .. code::